ldn-softdev/cmail/README.md

 - Linux (to be published)

 #### Compile and install instructions (for Mac os):
-bulding cmail requires also compiling curl (as mac os x's distribution is not good enough (yet) to support mime).
+building cmail requires also compiling curl (as mac os x's distribution is not good enough (yet) to support mime).
 Thus assuming here that all downloads go into ~/Downloads folder:
   1. Download [curl-7.61.1.zip](https://curl.haxx.se/download/curl-7.61.1.zip) (or higher)
   2. open terminal and run: